 These panko chicken tenders have a perfectly golden, crisp, and flaky panko coating, with juicy, tender chicken inside.
-This recipe is simple, budget-friendly, and comes together with pantry staples like panko breadcrumbs, eggs, and chicken tenders and you will fall in love with making your own wholesome chicken tenders at home —ideal for a chicken dinner, party appetizer, lunch, or even meal prep.
+This recipe is simple, budget-friendly, and comes together with pantry staples like panko breadcrumbs, eggs, and chicken tenders and you will fall in love with making your own wholesome chicken tenders at home —ideal for a chicken dinner, party appetizer, lunch, the kids, or even meal prep.

 Table of contents